Angels rally in 8th to complete 4-game sweep of Astros

 The Angels have a won a season-high five straight and posted their first four-game sweep since 2017.

+Los Angeles trailed by at least three runs in each game of the series before rallying as it went 7-3 on the homestand.

+“I’m seeing a higher level of competing on our guy’s part.
+We’re tuned in a little bit better,” manager Joe Maddon said.

-Rendon homered for the second straight game in the third inning when he lined a changeup from Framber Valdez’s (3-3) over the wall in left-center to tie it at 3.
+Rendon homered for the second straight game in the third inning when he lined a changeup from Framber Valdez (3-3) over the wall in left-center to tie it at 3.
 The third baseman — who delivered key long balls for the Washington Nationals in last year’s World Series against the Astros — had a three-run drive to give the Angels a doubleheader sweep Saturday.

 The Angels took control of the game in the eighth when their first five batters reached base.
 Walsh supplied the go-ahead hit when he lined a single to drive in Jo Adell.
 Luis Rengifo drew a bases-loaded walk to make it 7-5 and Upton delivered a one-out, two-run single off Chris Devenski.